Cessna Citation Mustang: Development

 Launched at the 2002 NBAA convention, the $2.4 million Mustang first flew on April 23, 2005.
 The airplane received full type certification from the Federal Aviation Administration on September 8, 2006.
 Cessna received FAA certification to fly into "known icing conditions" on November 9, 2006.
 Cessna delivered the first production LJ on November 22, 2006, the same day the FAA awarded Cessna with the necessary certification.
 Dave and Dawn Goode of GOODE Ski Technologies received the first retail delivered Cessna Mustang on April 23, 2007.

 In 2010, Cessna launched an enhanced edition of the aircraft called the High Sierra, which features higher-quality cabin furnishings and enhanced avionics, including synthetic vision.

 In 2015, its unit cost was US$3.35 million.

 Cessna ended production of the design in May 2017 due to lack of customer demand for the aircraft as a result of competition from the company's own Cessna Citation M2.
 The company had been selling an average of 40 Mustangs per year until the M2 was introduced in 2013, and then Mustang sales dropped to just 24 aircraft over the next three years.
 The M2 is a faster and larger aircraft, but it can operate from similar-length runways and requires the more-common C/E-525 type rating, which potentially reduces training and crewing costs over the Mustang.
 A total of 479 examples of the Citation Mustang were produced.

 In 2018, used 2009-2016 Mustangs were priced at $1.85-2.5 million.

+In 2019, a test aircraft using a modified Mustang fuselage but powered by a single turboprop engine, aircraft registration N350CE, was photographed by a Wichita engineer.
+A Cessna vice president interviewed by AvWeb confirmed the existence of the aircraft and said that Cessna had been considering producing a new model to fill the gap between the Mustang and the Cessna 350 Corvalis, but characterized the test aircraft as a "technology demonstrator" rather than a proof of concept vehicle or a prototype, and would not confirm plans for production.

 Design

-The Mustang is a low-wing, cantilever monoplane with a swept wing, T-tail, and retractable tricycle gear.
+The Mustang is a low-wing, cantilever monoplane with a tapered wing, T-tail, and retractable tricycle gear.
 One main door is located in the forward left section of the aircraft, with an additional emergency exit on the center right section of the fuselage.

 In its standard configuration, the Mustang has four passenger seats in the aft cabin, a toilet, and seating for two in the cockpit.

 The airframe is primarily of aluminum alloy construction and has a three-spar wing.

 Power is provided by two Pratt & Whitney Canada PW615F turbofans mounted in pods on the aft fuselage.

 The aircraft was built at the Cessna production facility in Independence, Kansas.

 Like many other light jets, the Mustang is approved for single-pilot operation.